Enhancement Tools

 The categories of Available filters in the list are listed below:

 • About: these entries are not filters, but just show different information about G’MIC-Qt on the settings view.
-The About/Download External Data entry allows to load new filter definitions via internet.
+The About/Download External Data entry allows you to load new filter definitions from the internet.

-• Array and tiles: this filter collection allows transforming photos as toys, puzzles, maps, and decorative shapes.
+• Array and tiles: this filter collection transforms photos into toys, puzzles, maps, and decorative shapes.

 The Image Editor G’MIC-Qt Tool Running the Array-and-Tiles/Puzzle Filter

-• Artistic: this filter collection applies great traditional effects that seek to transform a photograph into a drawing or painting.
+• Artistic: this filter collection applies a number of traditional effects that transform a photograph into a drawing or painting.

 The Image Editor G’MIC-Qt Tool Running the Artistic/Rodilius Filter

-• Black and White: this filter collection is dedicated to processing images in gray-scale style, as usual to convert, process the invert to colorize, reduce the map, or simulate fusain drawing.
+• Black and White: this filter collection is dedicated to processing images in gray-scale style, including converting to gray-scale, the inverse process of colorizing an image, reducing the color map, or simulating fusain drawing.

 The Image Editor G’MIC-Qt Tool Running the Black-and-White/Colorize Filter